AWikia/Q.Qore/README.md

 Chrome 49 - 54 (Not Recommended), Chrome 55+ (Most Recommended Browser)

-Firefox 31 - 49 (Not Recommended), Firefox 50 - 57 (Recommended for Desktop, with bugs), Firefox 58+ (Partially Recommended, but fully Recommended for Mercury)
+Firefox 31 - 49 (Not Recommended), Firefox 50+ (May Sometimes not recommended but still useful)

 Safari 9.1 (Not Recommended), Safari 10+ (Recommended)